Metador500/My-Read-app/README.md

 # My Read
 ## how to use
-to start app just type : npm start to install app just type : npm install
+to start app just type : npm start\
+to install app dependencies just type : npm install
 ## content
 app use to search books and but it a status like you reading or want to read or currently reading and if you done from reading u change the status and u can also remove it from table of books